Paul Desiderio: Slow return to relevance (2015–2016)

 In the preseason, Desiderio and the Maroons won the Filsports Basketball Association (FBA) championship.
 That momentum carried over to their first game of Season 78, which they won, 62–55, against the UE Red Warriors.
 They captured their second straight win in a row against the DLSU Green Archers, 71–66, with Desiderio scoring 13 points.
 After that start, they lost their next five games, sending them to 7th place.
 They were able to bounce back with a win against the Adamson Soaring Falcons.
-They unfortunately finished the season 3–11, which was still better than its combined record from the past two UAAP seasons.
+They finished the season 3–11, which was still better than its combined record from the past two UAAP seasons.
 In his final game of the season, Desiderio put up 26 points and 6 rebounds.
+Throughout that season, he never scored less than seven points a game.

 The next season, Desiderio had a new head coach in Bo Perasol.
 In their first game of Season 79, Desiderio had 24 points, 6 rebounds, and 2 assists, but still lost due to rookie guard Jerrick Ahanmisi's debut of 28 points on 6-of-7 threes.
 They got their first win of the season against UE with him scoring 17 points.
 After a win against the Ateneo Blue Eagles, he scored 16 points in another win against Adamson.
 He almost had a triple-double in a win against the UST Growling Tigers, with 16 points, 13 rebounds, and 7 assists.
-Unfortunately, they finished with a record of 5–9, missing the playoffs, but still their best outing since 2006.
+They finished with a record of 5–9, missing the playoffs, but still their best outing since 2006.
 Desiderio became the first UP basketball player since Marvin Cruz to be named to the UAAP Mythical Five.
 His averages for that season were 15.4 points, 7.1 rebounds, and 2.6 assists.